AdobeDocs/marketo.en/help/marketo/product-docs/reporting/performance-insights/performance-insights-contribution-overview.md

 >[!NOTE]
 >
 >We have temporarily removed the “Previous Year” selection.
-You still have the option of viewing the entire previous year’s performance data by using the Custom Range selection.
+You still have the option of viewing the entire previous year’s performance data by using the **[!UICONTROL Custom Range]** selection.

 Metrics are presented via two charts: doughnut and bar.